 “I implemented SABIO together with you – now it should run all by itself, right?”.
 That would be nice, surely.
 But, as the word knowledge management quite rightly describes it: The knowledge in my knowledge base I need every day – as well as my corporate knowledge – needs to be managed.
 Over and over again.

 Reason no. 1: Decisions are not linked to corporate objectives.

 The first rule for every consultant is that every situation needs to be considered again and again and only then a joint decision is made.
 If this decision is not closely linked to the company objectives, it is obvious that they cannot be successful, isn’t it?

 Reason no. 2: Editors don’t have enough time

-If the editorially responsible colleague does not have enough time to improve the quality and topicality of the content, as a member of my knowledge management system team I quickly find outdated and not optimally prepared content.
-If the search for desired topics is additionally very complicated, I do not have a direct contact person for my knowledge management system and I cannot use it intuitively then I also do not need knowledge management.
+If the editorially responsible colleague does not have enough time to improve the quality and topicality of the content, as a member of my knowledge base team I quickly find outdated and not optimally prepared content.
+If the search for desired topics is additionally very complicated, I do not have a direct contact person for my knowledge base and I cannot use it intuitively then I also do not need knowledge management.

-Reason no. 3: Knowledge management has no good repuration in your culture
+Reason no. 3: The knowledge base has no good repuration in your culture

 In order not to reach this point, it is important that your knowledge management has high value in your corporate strategy and your corporate culture.